 Field Description IP Address List of IP addresses that are assigned to the interface.
+Subnet Mask Subnet mask information of the interface.

 Advanced Details (Web)

 The Advanced Details (Web) link appears in the MWTM client and launches the MWTM web interface to display the Statistics tab for the selected node.
 The Advanced Details (Web) link enables you to access advanced statistics that are available only for these nodes: